 Astraka refuge as seen from the east

 The isolated location played a significant role during the Turkish occupation.
-When Sinan Pasha entered Giannena (capital of Epirus) in 1430 a group of delegates from west Zagori descended to the city and signed a treaty with him which ensured that Zagori would remain autonomous and that Zagorisians wouldn’t pay haratsi (the tax that Turks imposed to conquered territories).
+When Sinan Pasha entered Giannena (capital of Epirus) in 1430 a group of delegates from west Zagori descended to the city and signed a treaty with him that ensured Zagori would remain autonomous and that Zagorisians wouldn’t pay haratsi (the tax that Turks imposed to conquered territories).
 Their only obligation was to send a number of men every year (they were called Voinikides) to serve as grooms in the imperial court for fifty days.
 It is many of those men who stayed there after their duty was over and became the first emigrants.
 Starting a tradition in which the Zagorisians would be merchants and suppliers in many countries from Turkey and Moldavia to Vlachia, Hungary and Austria among others.

 These conditions helped Zagori to flourish when the rest of Greece was sunken into darkness and poverty.
-The families became matriarchic in the absence of men.
+The families became matriarchal in the absence of men.
 Schools and churches were built by local benefactors who sent home everything they made while working abroad and It was during those times that most of the stone bridges were built.

 Unfortunately peace wasn’t meant to last for ever.
 Many villages were burned by the Nazis during the second world war for hiding members of the resistance and as retaliation for battles that took place around there.
-Right after, the Greek civil war almost finished what the Nazis started and Zagorochoria got almost deserted.
+Right after, the Greek civil war finished what the Nazis had started and Zagorochoria got almost deserted.

 The yard of Agia Paraskevi monastery